Home Inspection Reports

 Some inspectors still use checklist inspection reports.
-Many countries are banning checklist reports because the limited information they offer has resulted in legal problems.
+Many countries are banning checklist reports because of the limited information they offer has resulted in legal problems.

 Development of Reporting Software

-Handwritten inspection reports are no longer the norm.
+Handwritten reports are no longer the norm.
 As computers became simpler to operate and more affordable, inspection software began to appear on the market.

 With inspection reporting software, I can choose from a large number of organised narratives.
 I edit or add the narratives in order to accommodate local conditions and the property.